GLOBAL MARKETS-Stock, oil prices gain as Brexit jitters abate

 "There are very reasonable expectations from central banks globally, especially from the U.S. Federal Reserve, the ECB and the BOE, to provide more liquidity, guidance and clarity to support markets," said Stephen Wood, chief market strategist for Russell Investments in New York.

-The MSCI world equity index of shares in 45 nations rose 2.19 percent, its best two-day rally in 10 months.
+The MSCI world equity index of shares in 45 nations, rose 2.13 percent.
+The index was on pace for its best two-day rally in 10 months.

-Europe's broad FTSEurofirst 300 index gained 3 percent.
+Europe's broad FTSEurofirst 300 index rose 3 percent.
 Higher oil prices and the chance of more monetary stimulus helped Britain's FTSE 100 erase all its post-Brexit losses.

 UK and European banks, a focus of concern since Britain shocked global markets by voting to leave the European Union, extended a recovery from two days of trading that had knocked almost 40 percent off shares in Barclays and RBS .